-Prevention As you might have guessed, MID focuses on prevention.
+Prevention as you might have guessed, MID focuses on prevention.
 If you can avoid dental problems in the first place, no invasive techniques are necessary.
 Not only does this mean regular dental visits for teeth cleaning and learning proper brushing and flossing techniques, it also means that your dentist will devise a custom dental plan for your teeth.
-Because every mouth is different, the Center’s Flower Mound dentists teach each patient how to treat his or her individual teeth – whether the residents of Flower Mound TX need teeth cleaning, Invisalign invisible braces, or dental crowns.
+Because every mouth is different, the Center’s Flower Mound dentists teach each patient how to treat his or her individual teeth – whether the residents of Flower Mound TX need teeth cleaning or dental crowns.

 - Sealants: Dental sealants are plastic resins that fit into the grooves and depressions of the tooth and protect it against acid and plaque.
 Sealants do not require any cutting of the tooth and can be used at any time.